Grey Nuns White Spruce Park

 How do I get there?

 You can access the park from the Rotary Park parking lot (A in the map).
-Once you arrive, head west on the trail and cross over the Ray Gibbon Drive bridge.
-You can also access the park from a parking lot on Hogan Road (B in the map).
-There is currently a detour to access this parking lot due to construction in the area.
-Parking here will place you at the north end of the park.
+Once you arrive, head west on the trail and cross the Ray Gibbon Drive bridge.
+Overflow parking is also available at Larry Olexiuk Field.

 Last edited: September 27, 2023